What Are The Different Types of Team Development Models? - HRDQ

 • Work design: Considering task significance, skill variety, and freedom and autonomy.

-• Team process: The process through which the team achieves its goals, including committing to a common purpose, self-belief, managing conflict, organizing how the desired outcome will be reached, accountability, and more.
+• Team process: The process through which the team achieves its goals, including committing to a common purpose, self-belief, managing conflict, organizing how the team will reach its desired outcome, accountability, and more.

 Sometimes, even the strongest individual employees struggle to shift into a team mindset.
-This model can help increase ownership and engagement while helping teams connect with a larger, meaningful purpose.
+This model can help increase ownership and engagement, while also enabling teams to connect with a larger, more meaningful purpose.

 The Lencioni Model

-The Lencioni model focuses on the negative aspects of team development rather than the positive.
-Instead of emphasizing what is necessary to achieve success, Patrick Lencioni outlines five things that must be avoided to be an effective team.
+The Lencioni model focuses on the negative aspects of team development rather than its positive aspects.
+Instead of emphasizing what is necessary to achieve success, Patrick Lencioni outlines five things that teams must avoid to be effective.

 The Lencioni Model